How To Treble Crochet {Step By Step}

 How To Treble Crochet

 - Step 1 – Begin by crocheting a foundation chain.
+(View tutorial here – how to start a crochet chain)

 Once you have done that, you can follow the next steps below (from step 3).

-Steps 1 and 2 will talk you through how to wrap your yarn around the hook and to push the hook through the next stitch. - Step 2 – Wrap the yarn over your hook twice
+Steps 1 and 2 will talk you through how to wrap your yarn around the hook and push the hook through the next stitch. - Step 2 – Wrap the yarn over your hook twice

 The next step is to push your hook through the next stitch.